tytydraco/yessleep/out/I_took_a_new_class_in_college_Family_101_Please_DO_NOT_make_the_same_mistake.md

 Inside the room with pale blue walls, that girl’s body and mind was twisted and contorted into me.
 They tore away my ability to cry, to scream, to beg for help, forcing metal rods into my skull and twisting until I gave up my name through a cry that begged to die.
 They forced me to give up the names of my family and friends, replacing them with names u did not know yet.
 But as the light flickered above me and time passed slowly, I stopped screaming.

-I repeated the names I was told to say, when u didn't speak fast enough, I demanded to be punished.
+I repeated the names I was told to say, when I didn't speak fast enough, I demanded to be punished.

 When the electroshocks stopped running up and down my spine, my body no longer belonged to me.